Mathura district: Economy and industry

 One of the major contributors in the economy of Uttar Pradesh are Mathura Industries.
 Mathura Refinery located in the city is one of the biggest oil refineries of Asia.
 This oil refinery of the Indian Oil Corporation is a highly technologically advanced oil refinery.
 Mathura Refinery is the first in Asia and third in the world to receive the coveted ISO-14001 certification for Environment Management System in 1996.

-Textile printing industry that includes both sari-printing and fabric dyeing and silver ornaments manufacturing are major industrial contributors to the region.
-Majority of these silver ornaments include silver jewellery and statues for gods and goddesses including Krishna.
+Textile printing industry that includes both sari-printing and fabric dying and silver ornaments manufacturing are major industrial contributors to the region.
+The majority of these silver ornaments include silver jewellery and statues for gods and goddesses, including Krishna.
 Apart from these other industries are water tap manufacturing units and other decorative and household items.

-Mathura also is a big centre for production of cotton materials;prominent among them being pure white bleached cotton sarees for women and dhotis for men, and cotton niwar tapes for beds.
+Mathura also is a big center for production of cotton materials; prominent among them being pure white bleached cotton saris for women and dhotis for men, and cotton niwar tapes for beds.

-It is also a hub for production of milk based sweet meats, prominent among them being mathura Pedas and burfis.
-Renowned as the place where rivers of milk flowed, Mathura till today boasts of Milk trading centres where you can buy any amount of fresh milk where rates vary every few minutes and are notified on a black board akin to stock prices.
+Mathura is also a hub for production of milk based sweet meats, prominent among them being Brajvasi pedas and burfis.
+Renowned as “The place where rivers of milk flowed,” Mathura currently has a large industry of milk trading, where customers can buy any amount of fresh milk.
+The process is different to typical milk buying, however, in that a blackboard is posted and updated with real-time price changes for the different sellers in the area.